aghiadodeh/NestJs-Monitoring/README.md

 ## Usage:
 **NestJs Monitoring** provide debugging through ***apis***, You can use it by:

-1. Use built-in package dashboard by accessing: `http://localhost:3000/monitoring`.
+* Use built-in package dashboard by accessing: `http://localhost:3000/monitoring`.
-2. Clone [Monitoring-Dashboard](https://github.com/aghiadodeh/Nestjs-Monitoring-Dashboard) from Github which built specifically for this package.
+* Create your own dashboard using monitoring REST-APIs

 ## Setup: